Abdelrahman822000/Library_Management_System/README.md

 ## Project Description

-The Library Management System is a console application developed using C++.
-It enables users to manage a library's book inventory by providing options to borrow, return, and display the availability of books.
-It simplifies library management and offers a user-friendly interface for book management.
+The Library Management System is a C++ console application designed to manage books and members in a library.
+It allows users to borrow and return books, view transaction history, and register or sign in as members.
+The system also provides functionalities to view all available books and members.

 ## Features

-- **Display All Books:** List all the books in the library along with their availability status.
+- **Add Books:** Add new books to the library.
+- **Register Member:** Register new library members.
-- **Borrow Book:** Allows users to borrow an available book.
+- **Borrow Book:** Borrow a book from the library.
-- **Return Book:** Enables users to return a previously borrowed book.
+- **Return Book:** Return a borrowed book.
-- **Exit:** Exit the application.
+- **Display Books:** Show all books in the library along with their availability.
+- **Display Transactions:** View the history of borrowing and returning transactions.
+- **Display Members:** View all registered library members.
+- **Sign In/Sign Up:** Log in or register as a new member.

 ## Installation